Abdussami1/Abdus_Password_Checker/README.md

 # Abdus_Password_Checker
-This is a Password checker, it is created in python using GUI.
-It will check the condition whether a password is full filling all the conditions.
+This is a Password checker, it is created in Python using GUI.
+It will check whether a password is full filling all the conditionsor not.